 My Favorite Brunette: According to an irate Amazon customer, the Blu-Ray released by Kino has added modern foley effects such as doors opening and paper crinkling.

-Mobile Suit Gundam 0083: Stardust Memory: This anime classic received a 5.0 remix with different sound effects that are totally out of place for something that was originally released in the 80s.
+Mobile Suit Gundam 0083: Stardust Memory: This anime classic received a 5.0 remix with different sound effects that are totally out of place.

 Batman (the Burton film): The newest Blu-Ray edition features a Dolby Atmos mix with newly added effects.
 Gunshots are replaced, as well as the Batmobile’s engine.